Elizabeth Akindutire

 Approach and background

-In our work together, I pay attention not only to what’s spoken, but also to what emerges between us, including silences, emotional shifts, and repeated themes.
-These moments often hold important information about how you experience closeness, difference, dependency, or safety.
-Therapy can become a gradual process of developing curiosity about yourself and making room for feelings or parts of you that may have been ignored, pushed aside, or felt too difficult to hold alone.
+I pay attention not only to what’s spoken, but also to what emerges between us in the silences, emotional shifts, and the themes that are repeated, as these tend to hold important meaning.
+Therapy can become a gradual process of developing curiosity about yourself and making room for parts of you that may have been ignored or felt too difficult to hold alone.

 Training, qualifications, and experience